Amoebic hepatic abscesses are a form of hepatic abscess resulting from Entamoeba histolytica infection.

 - an incomplete rim of oedema

-- margin of the abscess tends to be smooth in around 60% of cases and nodular in around 40%
+- the margin of the abscess tends to be smooth in around 60% of cases and nodular in around 40%

 - internal septations: may be present in around 30% of cases

 - focal intrahepatic biliary dilatation peripheral to an abscess may be uncommonly present

 Extrahepatic abnormalities can be present in a considerable amount of patients which include: